peterkuria/ccie-rsv5-inint-all-IOU-2/BGP.md

 show ip route 155.1.5.0

-// how do we route to the next-hop: BGP does not tell youhow, its IGP role show ip route 150.1.5.5
+// how do we route to the next-hop: BGP does not tell you how, its IGP role show ip route 150.1.5.5

 // view route on CEF fib table